davidanastasiu/dan/README.md

 ## Parameters setting

---stream_sensor: 'stream dataset'

---rain_sensor: 'rain dataset'
+--stream_sensor: stream dataset file name.
+The file should be csv file.

+--rain_sensor: rain dataset file name.
+The file should be csv file.

---train_volume: 'train set size'
+--train_volume: train set size.

---hidden_dim: 'hidden dim of basic layers'
+--hidden_dim: hidden dim of lstm layers.

---cnn_dim: 'hidden dim of cnn layers'
+--cnn_dim: hidden dim of cnn layers.

---layer: 'number of layers'
+--layer: number of layers.

---stack_types: 'model stacks specified for this sensor.'
+--stack_types: model stacks specified for this sensor.
+It should be a stack of encoder, decoder and residue.

---r_shift: 'shift positions of rain hinter, set to 288 without any predicted rain value.
-Otherwise, set to 0~288 according to the length of known forecasted rain data'
+--r_shift: shift positions of rain hinter, set to 288 without any predicted rain value.
+Otherwise, set to 0~288 according to the length of known forecasted rain data.

---watershed: '1 if trained with rain info, else 0'
+--watershed: 1 if trained with rain info, else 0.

---model: 'model name, used to generate the pt file and predicted file names'
+--model: model name, used to generate the pt file and predicted file names.

---mode: 'set it to train or inference with an existing pt_file'
+--mode: set it to 'train' or 'inference' with an existing pt_file.

---pt_file: 'if set, the model will be loaded from this pt file, otherwise check the file according to the assigned parameters'
+--pt_file: if set, the model will be loaded from this pt file, otherwise check the file according to the assigned parameters.

---save: '1 if save the predicted file of testset, else 0'
+--save: if save the predicted file of testset, set to 1, else 0.

+--outf: default value is './output', the model will be saved in the train folder in this directory.

-Refer to the annotations in `options.py` for other parameter settings.
+Refer to the annotations in `run.py` for other parameter settings.

 ## Training and Inferencing